ITSSONAM-0/DSA_SHEET_JAVA/Array/ArrayNotes.md

 if (arr.length > 0) arr[0] = 99;
 ```
 # Stepwise
-1.Check arr.length > 0 to avoid empty-array errors.
+1. Check arr.length > 0 to avoid empty-array errors.
-2.Set first element arr[0] to 99.
+2. Set first element arr[0] to 99.
-3.The calling function sees the updated array (because the function modified the same array object).
+3. The calling function sees the updated array (because the function modified the same array object).

 Why: demonstrates arrays are passed by reference (the reference is passed by value, but the underlying array can be changed).